0xcatalysis/docs/docs/catalysis-core/network/02-quickstart.md

 After completing this quickstart:

-1. **Implement Custom Logic**: Edit the scaffolded code to implement your AVS-specific task execution and verification logic
+1. **Implement Custom Logic**: Edit the scaffolded code to implement your SSN-specific task execution and verification logic
-2. **Testing**: Test your AVS on testnet before mainnet deployment
+2. **Testing**: Test your SSN on testnet before mainnet deployment
 3. **Monitoring**: Set up observability and monitoring for your deployed network
-4. **Documentation**: Create operator guides and user documentation for your specific AVS
+4. **Documentation**: Create operator guides and user documentation for your specific SSN

 For more detailed information, check out the [Integration Guide](./integration) and [Catalyst SDK Documentation](./catalyst-sdk).